ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 because, as above, the kind of ``MyId`` is defaulted to ``Type -> @M Type`` as the arrow occurs in the return kind.
 Then the equation does not match the kind signature, and is thus rejected.
 This is one of the rare occasions where users explicitly need to assign an unmatchable arrow for the program to be accepted ::

   type MyIdGood :: Type -> @U Type type family MyIdGood where
     MyIdGood = Id

+Importantly, when a signature is given, we do not look at the equations to infer matchabilities, as in this case GHC only checks kinds, but does no inference.

 Higher-order arguments
 ######################

-When a higher-order king signature is given, the function arrow is assumed to mean matchable *by default*
+When a higher-order kind signature is given, the function arrow is assumed to mean matchable *by default*
 ::